 How to Blackout Your WordPress Site in Protest of SOPA on January 18th

-On January 18th, many sites across the web will be protesting SOPA by going black, including Reddit and possibly Wikipedia, as well as tons of other smaller sites.
+On January 18th, many sites across the web will be protesting SOPA by going black, including Reddit and possibly Wikipedia, as well as tons of smaller sites.

 How to join the protest: